RemoteTechnologiesGroup/RemoteTech/guide/comp.md

 ###Executing Maneuver Nodes

-Pressing the "EXEC" button causes the ship to wait until it reaches a maneuver node, then slew to the maneuver position and start the engine for a precalculated amount of time.
+Pressing the "EXEC" button causes the ship to wait until it approaches a maneuver node, then slew to the maneuver position and start the engine for a precalculated amount of time.
 Once the length of the burn has passed, the flight computer will shut off the engine.
 Automatic node execution overrides any attitude control commands, and once the execution is done the flight computer switches off.
 The player may need to schedule post-burn commands such as KILL or toggle SAS to keep the ship pointed.

 Because node execution does not wait for the ship to face the node before turning on the engine, players are *strongly* encouraged to use a NODE attitude command well before executing a maneuver node.
 The management is not responsible for any burns that had the opposite of their intended effect.